damian12321/Apartment_Comparision_Program/README.md

 * [Setup](#setup)

 ## General info
-This project is simple apartment comparision program.
+This project is a simple apartment comparision program.

 ## Inspiration
 The program was created for my own needs when I was looking for an apartment in a specific housing estate in Krakow.